Keegs-Baldwin/Keegs-Baldwin/README.md

 ## I'm a First-Year Computer Science Student at Epitech Barcelona

-- 🔭 Currently working on innovative projects and practical solutions.
+- 🔭 Currently expanding my knowledge through hands-on projects, exploring new technologies, and refining problem-solving skills.
 - 🌱 I’m continuously learning and expanding my skills in software development.
 - 👯 I’m open to collaborating with like-minded developers.
 - 🥅 My goal for 2025: Deliver quality projects and grow professionally.
-- ⚡ Fun fact: I have a passion for entrepreneurship and creative problem-solving.
+- ⚡ Fun fact: I love kitesurfing using the power of the wind to glide across the water and air!

-<br /><br />

 ## Projects